wp-plugins/weight-loss-tracker/readme.txt

 - English (UK)
 - French
 - Romanian
+- Need a translation?
+Email us: email@YeKen.uk

+* Developed by YeKen.uk *

 == Installation ==

 1. Upload `weight-loss-tracker` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Open the file general/define_globals.php and make any required changes.

 == Frequently Asked Questions ==